Keller scores 2, Coyotes hold on to beat Islanders 5-4 - KESQ

 NOTES

-Keller’s 29 points are the most for a Coyotes player in the first 28 games of the season since had Ladislav Nagy had 30 in 2003-04. … Islanders F Kyle Palmieri returned after missing 10 games with an upper body injury. … Beauvillier returned after missing two games with an undisclosed injury.
-Beauvillier needs one goal to reach 100 in his career. … Islanders D Adam Pelech (upper body) was placed on inured reserve, retroactive to Dec.
+Keller’s 29 points are the most for a Coyotes player in the first 28 games of the season since had Ladislav Nagy had 30 in 2003-04. … Islanders F Kyle Palmieri returned after missing 10 games with an upper body injury. … Beauvillier needs one goal to reach 100 in his career. … Islanders D Adam Pelech (upper body) was placed on injured reserve, retroactive to Dec.
 6.

 UP NEXT